AaronRMartinez/Threat-Hunting-Scenario-Compromise/README.md

 ### 1. Searched the `DeviceLogonEvents` Table

-Inspecting the `DeviceLogonEvents` table for relevant logs to the endpoint `arm-thcompromis`, several failed logon attemps to the user account 'aaronmart` was observed.
+Inspecting the `DeviceLogonEvents` table for relevant logs to the endpoint `arm-thcompromis`, several failed logon attemps to the user account `aaronmart` was observed.
 The failed logon attempts occurred in quick succession, indicating a brute force attack likely occurred.
 The brute force attack appeared to be successful because of successful login succeeding the failed attempts at `2025-03-15T15:02:10.5325975Z`.

 **Query used to locate events:**